vossi1/Apple1-Analyzer/readme.md

     - programmable stop address
     - with cmos 6502 it shows also write cycles
     - OpC LED shows start of new instruction
-    - the LED in the step-key shows CPU is stopped and ready for single step
+    - the LED in the step-key shows CPU is stopped and ready for stepping
+    - compatible with Wendell Sander's Expansion board (unbufferd mode!)
+      * at the Expansion the address lines are also buffered!

 ![card](https://github.com/vossi1/Apple1-Analyzer/blob/master/photos/analyzer_01.jpg)